Public-Health-Scotland/technical-docs/Posit Infrastructure/How to Use the R Studio Profiling Tool.md

 At the end of both profiling procedures, you will be shown the `profvis` report, which is explained in the following section.

-## Interpreting the results
+## Interpreting the Results

 The `profvis` report consists of two main parts: the Data view and the Flame Graph view.

 1. The **Data view** can be seen by clicking on the Data tab.
 It provides a top-down tabular display, reporting how much memory was used during the analysed processes and how much time they took.
 The information on the first level is of special interest as it allows **specifying the memory of the Posit Workbench instance** required for running the script.
-As an advice, instances should always be at least 25% \todo{does this seem too high?} higher than the maximum memory used on your script.
+As an advice, instances should always be at least 25% <!-- TODO does this seem too high? --> higher than the maximum memory used on your script.
+Furthermore, the reported runtime might be 5% higher than the time it would have taken if the script was run without profiling, due to the overhead of recording memory usage.

 ![Profvis Data View Screenshot](https://user-images.githubusercontent.com/46680486/240356070-70f5827e-ce91-43a2-b977-9bef741d9394.png)